SifuF/mandelbrot-set/README.md

 We sample a square grid in the complex plane in the region [-2,2] + [-2,2]j and consider each pixel part of the set if <VAR>|x<SUB>i</SUB>|</VAR> < 2 for all <VAR>i</VAR> < 100

+Plotting the number of iterations required to escape the set as pixel intensity (or colour) values, results in these beautiful images.

 ![alt text](img/1.png)

+By altering the sample region, we can explore detail at an arbitrary zoom:

 ![alt text](img/2.png)